 Members of the Berklee Voice Department will hold an info-session on 'Declaring Performance Major as a Voice Principal'.
 Don't miss this opportunity to learn firsthand about the application process, audition requirements, and the interview component.
 There will also be a Voice Faculty Q&A session.

 Reception celebrating David Mash, Senior Vice President for Innovation, Strategy, and Technology.
 After more than 40 years David Mash is retiring from Berklee.
 All are welcome to attend.
 Appetizers and refreshments will be served.
 Live Music.

 Representatives working on behalf of our accrediting agency, the New England Association of Schools and Colleges (NEASC), will be visiting us from March 13-14 to evaluate Berklee on the results of the merger.
 Please join us at this info session to learn more about this visit in particular and about accreditation and why it matters.

-All members of the Berklee community are invited to this drum massage event.
-Hosted by professor Steve Wilkes, and students from the Music Therapy Department, you will have the opportunity to be massaged in an exquisite aural bath of low frequencies and quiet repetitive rhythms.
-It might just be one of the most relaxing experiences you have ever encountered!
+All members of the Berklee community are invited to join professor Steve Wilkes and students from the Music Therapy and Percussion Departments for this opportunity to be massaged in an exquisite aural bath of low frequencies and quiet repetitive rhythms.
+It might just be one of the most relaxing experiences you have ever encountered.